Established by INASP in 2011. Managed by Mongolian Academy of Sciences.

 Types of Manuscripts Published

-The journal publishes types of manuscripts: (1) Regular papers presenting new work (typically 12 journal pages), (2) Scientific communications (5 journal pages) and (3) overview papers based on original compilation and synthesis from published and unpublished work invited by Editor or editorial board (no more than 15 journal pages).
+The journal publishes types of manuscripts: 1- Original article presenting a new research result (typically 12 journal pages), 2- Scientific communications (5 journal pages), 3- Review papers based on original compilation and synthesis from published and unpublished research result invited by Editor or editorial board (no more than 15 journal pages) and 4- News (no more than 5 journal pages).

-Regular papers, focused on new data, may discuss any aspect of geology, including tectonics, paleontology, geochemistry, petrology, mineralogy, ore deposit studies, mineral resources, geophysics, exploration drilling, permafrost, hydrogeology, engineering geology, geo-ecology, environmental issues, laboratorial and experimental studies and their results.
-Regular papers (including figures, table, and references) are reviewed by at least two expert readers and at least one member of the Editorial Board.
+Original articles, focused on new data, may discuss any aspect of geology, including tectonics, paleontology, geochemistry, petrology, mineralogy, ore deposit studies, mineral resources, geophysics, exploration drilling, permafrost, hydrogeology, engineering geology, geo-ecology, environmental issues, laboratorial and experimental studies and their results.
+Original articles (including figures, table, and references) are reviewed by at least two expert readers and at least one member of the Editorial Board.

-Overview papers generally are invited by the Editor or by members of the editorial board.
-Overview papers should present new insights of original compilations of published and unpublished work within the journal focuses.
+Review papers are generally invited by the Editor-in-chief or by members of the Editorial Board.
+Review papers should present new insights of original compilations of published and unpublished research result and a specific topic within the journal focuses.
 They should be written to educate the reader rather than simply compile information.
-Overview papers will be reviewed by at least two expert readers and at least one member of the Editorial Board.
+Review papers will be reviewed by at least two expert readers and at least one member of the Editorial Board.

 Following issues must be stated in the covering letter